AntonisDeveloper/swiss-legal-qa/README.md

 - **Average final answer similarity:** **0.7664**

 Prompts used:
 1. Initial answer (no retrieval): "You are a swiss legal expert.
 Answer the question with the help of articles you know.
-Cite the specific articles you reference using their article numbers."
+Cite the specific articles you reference using their article numbers." + **user-question**
 2. Final answer (with retrieval): "You are a swiss legal expert.
 Answer the question with the help of the provided articles and others you know.
-Cite the specific articles you reference using their article numbers."
+Cite the specific articles you reference using their article numbers." + **user-question** + **articles**

 Even with state-of-the-art LLMs, classical retrieval adds value, showing the potential for legal AI agents.